Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 4 - The Resurrection.md

 **PLAYER ACTION:**
 > Do you go up to her?
 Sneak around?

 **DEATH:** "Aiyah!
 I'm so sorry ah my soldiers can be a little bit difficult -- all this fuss over me as if I don't spend most of my days here working on my garden ...
 Ah okay okay you must be sooo tired right?
-Come come I bring some tea and games for us while we sit in the back garden"
+Come come I bring some tea  that'll get you patched up and games for us while we sit in the back garden"

 She beckons all of you to follow her ... do you?
 At the back of the cottage is a magnificent courtyard complete with fountains, more plants and a cozy seating area.
 It appears drinks and games are ready.
-As you all get nice and comfy, she'll look over at an empty seat before exclaiming to herself
+As you all get nice and comfy a crusty white little dog will come hopping over with a stick in its mouth.
+The old lady will reach over and toss it across the garden and the dog gleefully chases after it.
+She'll look over at an empty seat before exclaiming to herself

 **DEATH:** "Eh .. ah yes there was more of you right?"